Yardenregev/pirates_speed_game/README.md

 # Pirates Speed Game

 ## Game Rules 📃
-The players split into commander and captain, the commander manages the game and the captain plays the game.
+The players split into commander and captains, the commander manages the game and the captains play the game.
+Captains can't have the same name.

 Each captain has a hand of pirate scum, that he wishes to rid the ship of.